daverted/udf/README.md

 CategoriesResult data = response.data;
 ```

+Explore the [OverOps UDF library](https://github.com/takipi/overops-functions/) for more examples on how to use the API Client.

 ## Getting Started

-For convenience, we're using Eclipse and Gradle with [the Gradle Eclipse plugin](https://docs.gradle.org/4.9/userguide/eclipse_plugin.html).
+For convenience, we're using Eclipse and Gradle with the [Gradle Eclipse plugin](https://docs.gradle.org/4.9/userguide/eclipse_plugin.html).

 [Fork this project](https://help.github.com/articles/fork-a-repo/), then configure Eclipse: